Désolé, la version française de cette page ne peut être offerte pour le moment.

 “Golden Rice” is the name of a rice that has been genetically engineered (genetically modified or GM) to produce beta carotene, which the body can convert into vitamin A. This beta-carotene gives the rice grains a yellowish colour that inspired its name.
 It has not been proven as effective but is being widely promoted as an example of how GM can be used to solve important global problems.

 In December 2019, the Government of the Philippines approved Golden Rice as safe to eat, following similar approvals by regulators in Canada, the US, and Australia and New Zealand (2017/2018).
-Its efficacy has not yet been assessed and it is not yet approved for cultivation.
-There is no GM rice currently grown or sold anywhere in the world.
+Its efficacy has not yet been assessed.

 July 21, 2021: The Philippines’ Bureau of Plant Industry in the Department of Agriculture has issued the biosafety permit for commercial propagation of the genetically engineered Golden Rice.